victormarroquin/aws-saver/README.md

 ## Limitations:

-Limited to linux, tested on ubuntu only.
+Limited to run on linux, tested on ubuntu only.

 ## Prerequisites: